imagej/imagej.github.io/_pages/develop/updaterv2.md

 The official list of update sites
 ---------------------------------

-You can access the list of official update sites here: https://imagej.github.io/list-of-update-sites/.
+You can access the list of official update sites [here](/list-of-update-sites).
 Anything on this list can be installed from Fiji by opening the updater, clicking `Manage update sites` and clicking the check mark of the list entry.

 Anyone who wants to add or change this list needs to create a pull request on https://github.com/imagej/list-of-update-sites.